 After a long day, some things we look forward to is a nice hot meal at home and to rest.
 Unfortunately, after eating that nice meal, there is typically one more task you still need to do: washing the dishes!
 Growing up in an Asian family, even if there was a dishwasher, we would rarely use it.
 As a result, that habit has been engrained in me and I will still hand wash all my dishes.
 Dishwashers are still a place to store dishes and other kitchen tools for me.

 So when doing dishes, what is our weapon of choice?
 Most likely a sponge (and perhaps a pair of dish washing gloves to go with it).
 After some time, you start to get used to the process of cleaning dishes.
-You even surprisingly become more efficient at it by using fewer dishes when cooking/eating and perhaps scrubbing all of them BEFORE doing a final rinse (I used to wash, clean, and dry each item before moving on to the next one and that took forever).
+You even surprisingly become more efficient at it by using fewer dishes when cooking or eating.
+Perhaps you scrub all of them BEFORE doing a final rinse.
+(I used to wash, clean, and dry each item before moving on to the next one and that took forever).

 After washing all the dishes one day, you might be scratching your nose due to an itch or something and notice this foul odor emitting from your hand.
 Where can it be coming from?
 You start to backtrack to the things you touch throughout the day.
 You don’t recall touching anything dirty other than the dishes.
-You then start to sniff the dishes and they smell clean.
+Perhaps you thought of sniffing the dishes and they smell clean.
 Then you get to the sponge and WOW, that is ONE powerful odor!

 What is that Smell Emitting from Your Kitchen Sponge?